Maraxi/advent-of-code/2024/quick-solution/README.md

+These are only here to get a quick first solution.

+# Zig Scripts
 Run script with `zig run <n>.zig`.<br>
 It accepts two optional arguments like `zig run <n>.zig -- [n [input]]`.<br>
 `n` selects which part to solve for the day.
 Can be `0` or `1`.
 Defaults to `0`.<br>